flesueur/mi-lxc/README.md

 Known problems
 --------------

 If you're on INSA-Lyon's eduroam, there is a blocked port which prevents the PGP integrity verification of the downloaded LXC template.
-You can execute `export DOWNLOAD_KEYSERVER="hkp://p80.pool.sks-keyservers.net:80"` at the beginning of your session to resolve it.
+In that case, creation of the master container will fail (timeout).
+To debug it, you can try `lxc-create -t download -n lxc-test -- -d debian -r stretch -a amd64`: if it does not work then you need the following workaround (to delete the test container : `lxc-destroy -n lxc-test`).
+You can execute `export DOWNLOAD_KEYSERVER="hkp://pgp.mit.edu:80"` (you can also try `̀hkp://p80.pool.sks-keyservers.net:80`) at the beginning of your session to resolve it.
 You also need a large thermos of coffee, of course.

 # License
 This software is licensed under AGPLv3 : you can freely reuse it as long as you write you use it and you redistribute your modifications.
 Special licenses with (even) more liberties for public teaching activities can be discussed.